 Edwin Jackson of the Arizona Diamondbacks might have needed to ice down his arm for days following his eight-walk effort against the Tampa Bay Rays in 2010.
 The right-hander threw 149 pitches in that contest, the most in a no-hitter since pitches began to be tracked in 1988.

-In case you’re wondering, the late Darryl Kile had the fewest number of pitches in a no-no since ’88.
-The Houston Astros right-hander needed just 85 in a masterpiece against the New York Mets in 1993.
+In case you’re wondering, the late Darryl Kile made it easy on the umpire with the fewest number of pitches in a no-no since ’88.
+The Houston Astros right-hander, who also pitched for the Colorado Rockies and St. Louis Cardinals, needed just 85 in a masterpiece against the New York Mets in 1993.

-But were those grind-it-out, high-walk efforts the worst no-hitters of all-time?
+But were those grind-it-out, high-walk efforts the worst no-hitters of all time?
 Maybe.
-But then again, there was also Chicago Cubs right-hander Alec Mills, who only got five swings and misses and walked three while striking out five in a no-hitter in Milwaukee in September.
+But then again, there was also Chicago Cubs right-hander Alec Mills, who only got five swings and misses and walked three while striking out five in a no-hitter in Milwaukee’s ballpark in September.
 That tied Dallas Braden of the Oakland A’s for the fewest swings and misses in a no-hitter since 1988.
 Braden also had five in his 2010 perfect game.

 To further the point, only five of the 58 individual no-hitters since 2000 have had five or fewer strikeouts.
 And only Mills, Francisco Liriano of the Minnesota Twins and Tyler Gilbert of the Arizona Diamondbacks had at least three walks to go with them.